caleblareau/pearson_syndrome/README.md

 # Pearson Syndrome single-cell genomics analysis repository
 _Caleb Lareau_

-This repository contains code needed to reproduce analyses and figures assocaited with this work:
+This repository contains code needed to reproduce analyses and figures associated with this work:

-Lareau, _et al._ *Single-cell multi-omics reveals dynamics of purifying selection of pathogenic mitochondrial DNA across human immune cells*.
-2022
+Lareau, _et al._ *Single-cell multi-omics of mitochondrial DNA disorders reveals dynamics of purifying selection across human immune cells*.
+2023

 This table coordinates the different analysis folders (in addition to extended data figures)